Date: 10 February 2014. Stabilize a Hard Dinghy

 To keep her from

-flipping over, fenders along the top edge will work
+flipping over, fenders along the edge of the gunnel will work

 wonders.
 Any sort of fender (no-name is fine) will add